nrf-rs/nrf52832-pac/README.md

 > Peripheral access API for nrf52 (nrf52832) microcontrollers

-NOTE: `src/lib.rs` is not formatted due to https://github.com/rust-lang-nursery/rustfmt/issues/2479.

-NOTE: To generate code from the contained SVD, https://github.com/japaric/svd2rust/pull/177 is required.
+NOTE: we use `svd2rust` to generate the code, `form` to organize it, and `cargo fmt` to make it pretty

 # [Documentation](https://docs.rs/nrf52)